 Here are the top sites you can’t miss while you’re in town:

-- Calle Fuencarral – the shopping street where all the cool kids hang out.
+- Calle Fuencarral – the shopping street leading into barrio Malasaña, where all the cool kids hang out.
 There are major fashion brands and a lot of boutique shops on the side streets.

 - Gran Vía – Monumental architecture, and even bigger shops.
 There you’ll find Zara, H&M, Casa del Libro, the Telefónica Building (which sometimes hosts art exhibits) and much more.

 - Plaza de España – More monumental architecture: Torre Madrid and Edificio España, two of the old skyscrapers.
 Also, the monument to Miguel de Cervantes and Don Quixote.
-At the time of this writing, there are a couple new luxury hotels that are about to open, so the scene is a bit different than it used to be.
+At the time of this writing, there are a couple new luxury hotels that have recently opened, so the scene is a bit different than it used to be.
 Also, they’ve remodeled the plaza itself.
 Some of the best Chinese food in Madrid is around this area.

 - Templo de Debod – The temple was a gift from the government of Egypt.
 It’s in a Greek style and around 2000 years old.
 There’s also some history up there, which I explain in the video: the Second of May and Third of May 1808 paintings by Goya specifically.
 You can see both in the Prado Museum, along with many other masterpieces of European art.